 Prices range between $50 and $70 per person for three courses.
-Quality wine is available from around $55 up to $75 per bottle and upwards.
+Quality wine is available by the glass or a bottle from around $55 to $75 per bottle and upwards.

 If you are unsure of the currency exchange rate, the above price suggestions convert to approximately Rp.450000 and Rp.630000 for meals and approximately Rp.495000 to Rp.675000 for wine.These prices will vary according to the exchange rate at the time.

 Situated at the beach on Jl.
 Double Six No 66, Blue Ocean Boulevard, Seminyak.
 Tel 731266 This fabulous new restaurant opened in the middle of 2010.
 The restaurant offers a wide appeal to many tourists catering for breakfast, lunch, tapas, and dinner.
 A large pool is a dominant feature overlooking the Indian ocean.
 You will also love this very popular venue for sunset drinks.
 In my opinion, this restaurant is a must do on your list of things to do, where you will be spoilt with attentive staff and enjoy an unforgettable meal in fabulous surroundings.
 Recommended